Budget-Friendly Pergola Designs for Any Backyard

 A pergola you maintain once a year lasts 10–15 years.
 One you ignore lasts 3–5.
 The annual checklist is short:

-- Reseal wood every 1–2 years ($20–$40 per coat).
+• Reseal the wood every 1–2 years.
 More often in wet or coastal climates.
-Sealant beads water and slows UV bleaching — without it, exposed wood grays and develops surface cracks within a year.
+A penetrating sealer like Thompson’s WaterSeal Penetrating Timber Oil ($$) soaks in, beads water, and slows UV bleaching — without it, exposed wood grays and develops surface cracks within a year.
+One gallon covers a typical 8×8 frame with some left over.

-- Re-stain every 2 years ($25–$35).
+• Re-stain every 2 years.
 Stain refreshes color and adds a second layer of moisture protection.
-Skip if you’re using semi-transparent or solid stain that hasn’t faded.
+Skip if your semi-transparent or solid stain hasn’t faded.

-- Inspect fasteners annually (under $10 for replacements).
-Walk around the structure with a wrench and check every lag bolt and bracket screw.
-Replace anything that’s rusted or loose — a single loose bracket can shift load to the others and start a cascade.
+• Inspect fasteners annually.
+Walk around with a wrench and check every lag bolt and bracket screw.
+Replace anything rusted or loose — a single loose bracket shifts load to the others and starts a cascade.

-- Clean and recoat fabric ($15–$25 per gallon): Twice a year for canopies and shade sails.
+• Clean and recoat fabric.
+Twice a year for canopies and shade sails.
 Wash with mild soap and a soft brush, then reapply a waterproofing spray once dry.

-- Trim climbing plants every 6 months (free).
+• Trim climbing plants every 6 months.
 Overgrown vines trap moisture against the wood and accelerate rot.
 Cut back enough that air can move through the structure.

-- Clear ground drainage annually (free or under $10).
+• Clear ground drainage annually.
 Make sure water isn’t pooling around the post bases.
 Standing water at the footings is the single fastest way to rot a pergola from the bottom up.

 For longest service life on a new build, choose cedar or composite boards if your budget allows — both naturally resist rot and need less frequent resealing than standard pressure-treated lumber.